Introduction To Scooter Animation

 Now, let’s talk about the Scooter Driver Body Parts animations and that is what I was trying to explain before.
 For instance, there are two objects named: Face with Helmet and Face with Helmet 2.
 During the slideshow, the face makes a down curve after 1 Second but reverses back at a delay of 4 seconds.
 So, there is a 3 seconds delay between the reverse. #ListenMicrosoft as you might know that you cannot add a delay between an Auto Reverse.
 If you are applying a Left Motion Path with Auto Reverse with 1-second duration then the object will move to the left but will immediately auto-reverse after 1 second.

 - So, we used two different faces with the helmet.
 The Face with Helmet moves after a 1-second delay.
 This object gets disappeared at 4 seconds.
 At the same time, Face with Helmet 2 appears.
 The starting motion path position of this object is exactly matched with the ending position of the previous face but the path is in reverse direction.
 See Figure 1.4 and Figure 1.5:

 Finally, take a look at Figure 1.6 and Figure 1.7; where we are only showing the animation effects applied to the scooter driver body parts.

-Instead of drawing so many these different body parts and applying different animations to them; I could draw 9 complete poses of the scooter driver character and could show them at specific timings using Flash Once.
+Instead of drawing so many different body parts and applying different animations to them; I could draw 9 complete poses of the scooter driver character and could show them at specific times using Flash Once.
 That could easily decrease the pressure of applying and remembering so many animations.
-Horse Walk Cycle presentation could be used as an example.
+The Horse Walk Cycle presentation could be used as an example.

 So, here are the final results: